 - For millennia, humans perceived that the sun rises in the east and sets in the west – the sun crosses the sky.
 But Galileo proved to the world that the sun only seems to rise in the east and set in west.
 In reality, the apparent movement is caused by the Earth’s axial rotation in front of the sun.
 The real truth (sun-centered) can turn out to be different from what we first experience (earth-centered).
 Depends on frame of reference, or point of view.

-- Cholera is not really caused by “miasma” in the air, as people had thought for hundreds of years, but by microbes in the water.
+- Cholera is not really caused by “miasma” in the night air, as people had thought for hundreds of years, but by microbes in the water.
 (Steven Johnson).

 However, we note that our example about the sun’s motion, is really a question of the Frame of Reference being used.
 An Earth-centered frame of reference works just fine for people who had (and still have) no concerns about astronomy, astrophysics, or space travel.
 But once humans did have those larger concerns, a larger, more encompassing – and therefore truer –frame of reference was required.

 Science Can Go Beyond Perception by Our Senses

 Science (along with logic and mathematics) provides a way our understanding can extend beyond our senses and perceptions, providing a better – more fulsome — frame of reference.